Dre Campbell Farm

 9. Debug Turbo

-This is another natural product that’s safe to use, and it’s been proven to be effective against chinch bugs.
+Debug Turbo is another natural product that is safe to use and has been proven effective against chinch bugs.

 It’s non-toxic and biodegradable, and it won’t harm the environment or your plants.
-So if you really want to use pesticides but avoid the harmful ones, this is a great choice.
+If you really want to use pesticides but avoid the harmful ones, this is a great choice.

 10. Bug Buster-O